David John Perreault

 David John Perreault is the Ford Foundation Professor of Engineering (EE) in the department of Electrical Engineering and Computer Science (EECS) at the Massachusetts Institute of Technology (MIT).
+He is a Principal Investigator at the Research Laboratory of Electronics.
 His research interests include design, manufacturing, and control techniques for power electronic systems and components and their use in a wide range of applications.

 Education background

 David Perreault received the B.S. degree from Boston University in 1989.
 He received the S.M. and Ph.D. degrees from the MIT in 1991 and 1997, respectively.

 Research contribution

 Perreault's research at MIT has addressed the twin challenges of miniaturization and performance of power electronics.
 His work in power electronics has allowed operating power converters at frequencies beyond 100 MHz to enable small-scale devices and improve integration.
 He has experience in very-high-frequency power conversion that has helped in developing higher-efficiency approaches for radio frequency power amplifiers.
 Continuing on his work, he is working on high-power density power converters using piezoelectric resonators as passive components.

 Perreault co-founded Eta Devices, Inc. (acquired by Nokia in 2016) and Eta Wireless, Inc. (acquired by Murata Manufacturing in 2021), startup companies focusing on power management for high-efficiency radio frequency power amplifiers.
 While Eta Devices helped Nokia's push for enhanced base station energy efficiency, Eta Wireless helped Murata Manufacturing with power saving technology for smartphones.

 According to the IEEE Xplore.
 Perrault has more than 250 publications and over 7,800 citations based on his research work.
 He has co-authored a book entitled "Principles of Power Electronics" (2nd edition) in 2023 to cover foundational concepts in circuits, magnetics, devices, dynamic models, and control.
 He also owns more than 70 patents to his credit.